Open-Data-Science-at-SIO/RRROBOTS/README.md

 ### Pre-requisites

-Students who plan to attend should install R (https://cran.r-project.org/), RStudio (https://www.rstudio.com/products/rstudio/download/), and Git (https://git-scm.com/).
-While RStudio is not strictly necessary for this course, it will ensure a standard user interface for students to follow along.
+Students who plan to attend should install Git (https://git-scm.com/) and create a Github account (https://github.com/).

-Students should also create a GitHub account (https://github.com/).
+Students are encouraged to install and use R (https://cran.r-project.org/), RStudio (https://www.rstudio.com/products/rstudio/download/) to ensure a standard user interface.
+While students may use Python and Jupyter notebooks if desired, I am not able to assist with set-up and troubleshooting of either.

 ## Logistics